-Because they are so small and, most often, invisible to the naked eye, it’s very easy to forget about microplastics.
-But the fact is, microplastics have now been found everywhere: at the deepest point of the ocean, remote alpine peaks, and in our food and drinking water.
-They cause poisoning, infertility, and genetic disruption.
+Microplastics have now been found everywhere: at the bottom of the Mariana Trench, on remote alpine peaks, and in our food and drinking water.
+Due to their small sizes they are highly mobile and easily ingested by many organisms.
+They also have the ability to bind chemical pollutants.
+Studies show they cause poisoning, infertility, and genetic disruption.
 It is known that microplastics can enter human body through the nose or mouth and small enough particles can end up in our lung tissues.

-Wash your clothes at lower temperatures and wash them less frequently!
+- Wash your clothes at lower temperatures, and only when really necessary.